TheNayab/TheNayab/README.md

 - 👋 Hi, I’m @TheNayab
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Mern stack
+- 🌱 I’m currently learning Mern stack,Lamp stack and Php laravel
 - 💞️ I’m looking to collaborate on a web Development company
 - 📫 How to reach me  email : nayab8609@gmail.com OR whatsapp: 03484300247